-Assessing the scalability of different mapping tools for enterprise-level applications
+- Assessing the scalability of route mapping tools

-• Route mapping tools should consider construction, accidents, traffic volume
+- Route mapping tools should account for construction, accidents, and traffic volume

-• The graph is divided into segments to be scalable
+- The graph is divided into segments to remain scalable

 As of August 2024, Google Maps had more than a billion monthly active users.
-In the US, Google Maps has over 158 million unique users per month.
-The tool generates more than 69,000 searches per second and has been downloaded over 5 billion times on Google Play.
+In the US, the platform attracts over 158 million unique users per month.
+It generates more than 69,000 searches per second and has been downloaded over 5 billion times on Google Play.

-However, Google Maps has limitations.
-Let’s take exterior lighting as an example.
-Some companies use Google Maps to document fixture locations and types within their contracted properties.
-Obviously, the maps need to be shared with clients, and that’s where issues arise.
-Google Maps is good as a free tool, but sharing maps in different formats is complicated, such as PDF.
-Clients need a Gmail account to view the maps.
+Despite those numbers, Google Maps has real limitations at the enterprise level.
+Consider exterior lighting management as an example.
+Some companies use Google Maps to document fixture locations and types across their contracted properties.
+Those maps need to be shared with clients, and that is where things break down.
+Google Maps works well as a free consumer tool, but sharing maps in formats like PDF is cumbersome.
+Clients need a Gmail account just to view a shared map.

-The best maps software for this enterprise-level application would allow you to provide legends, map different types of fixtures (using different colors or shapes), and save the maps as PDF or another format.
-Clients should be able to view the maps as needed.
+The best maps software for this kind of enterprise application would let you add legends, distinguish fixture types with different colors or shapes, and export maps as a PDF or another standard format.
+Clients should be able to view what they need without creating an account.

 Assessing the scalability of route mapping tools

-The ETA should consider road construction, accidents, and traffic volume in the context of the route and update accordingly.
+ETA calculations also need to account for road construction, accidents, and traffic volume, updating dynamically as conditions change.
 Traffic volume is consistently rising.
-Travel on all streets and roads increased by 4.8 billion vehicle miles in February 2024, year over year, for a total of 240.2 billion vehicle miles.
+Travel on all US streets and roads increased by 4.8 billion vehicle miles in February 2024 year over year, for a total of 240.2 billion vehicle miles.

-Enterprise-level mapping tools incorporate a network of billions of edges and nodes.
-You can’t run the shortest path algorithm on the graph to calculate the shortest route between nodes.
-It’s not possible to load all the edges and nodes into memory.
-To ensure scalability, the graph is broken down into small segments.
-This leads to smaller polygons, and calculating the shortest path is easier.
-You can improve performance by querying the polygons in parallel.
+Enterprise-level mapping tools handle a network of billions of edges and nodes.
+Running a shortest-path algorithm directly on the full graph is not practical.
+Loading every edge and node into memory at once is not possible.
+To remain scalable, the graph is broken into small segments, producing smaller polygons where calculating the shortest path becomes manageable.
+Performance improves further by querying multiple polygons in parallel.

 Calculating the shortest path between nodes in one segment